Mo-Ali98/foodbank-app/README.md

 ## Description
- Volunteeria is a platform that matches volunteers and food banks.
-Food banks can create ` events` where volunteers can register for.
+ Volunteria is a platform that matches volunteers and organisations such as food banks.

 ## Tech stack
 - Typescript
 - React
 - Firebase
+- npm

 ## How to run:
 1. Run `npm install` to get requsite packages
-2. Add API keys in [here](src/firebase/firebase.tsx)
+2. Setup a firebase project and add  your config API keys in [here](src/firebase/firebase.tsx)
 ```
 const firebaseConfig = {
   apiKey: process.env.REACT_APP_FIREBASE_API_KEY,